pink-mist/App-SimpleHTTPServer/README.md

-This is the module that makes things work under the hood, but you can also use it directly: "perl -MApp::SimpleHTTPServer" which will do the same thing as running "serve\_me" -- start up a http server on port 8000 serving the current directory.
+This is the module that makes things work under the hood, but you can also use it directly: "perl -MApp::SimpleHTTPServer" which will do the same thing as running "serve\_dir" -- start up a http server on port 8000 serving the current directory.

 ### Options

-Just as with serve\_me, you can optionally specify a port and directory to
+Just as with serve\_dir, you can optionally specify a port and directory to
 serve:

     perl -MApp::SimpleHTTPServer=8080